VCB Bench: An Evaluation Benchmark for Audio-Grounded Large Language Model Conversational Agents: Introduction

-Our proposed VCB Bench is built entirely from authentic human recordings rather than synthetic speech.
-It provides a large-scale, high-fidelity dataset covering diverse conversational scenarios and introduces a multi-dimensional evaluation framework that jointly measures knowledge understanding, instruction following, and robustness through fine-grained, reproducible tasks.
-Based on this benchmark, we conduct a systematic empirical analysis of state-of-the-art LALMs under unified settings, revealing their strengths and limitations in Chinese voice interaction and offering actionable insights for future model development.
+Our proposed VCB Bench is entirely derived from authentic human recordings, moving beyond the limitations of synthetic speech.
+It provides a large-scale, high-fidelity dataset encompassing diverse conversational scenarios and introduces a multi-dimensional evaluation framework.
+This framework jointly measures instruction following (including fine-grained control), knowledge understanding, and robustness through a set of reproducible tasks.
+Based on this benchmark, we conduct a systematic empirical analysis of state-of-the-art LALMs under unified settings, which elucidates their strengths and limitations in Chinese voice interaction and yields actionable insights for future model development.